lamttran/intasymm/README.md

 This package accompanies the paper "A Cross-Validation Statistical Framework for Asymmetric Data Integration" by Lam Tran, Kevin He, and Hui Jiang.

+# Starting out
+Before using, please install and attach the required RcppArmadillo functions from https://github.com/lamttran/intasymmRcppArma with the following code (the devtools package is required):
+- install_github("lamttran/intasymmRcppArma")
+- library(intasymmRcppArma)

+Do the same with the intasymm package:
+- install_github("lamttran/intasymm")
+- library(intasymm)

-Before using, please install and attach the required RcppArmadillo functions from https://github.com/lamttran/intasymmRcppArma with install_github("lamttran/intasymmRcppArma") and  library(intasymmRcppArma).
-Please note that package and this one were both built under R-4.1.0 and users should update to this version of R.
+Please note both packages were both built under R-4.1.0 and users should update to this version of R.

 # Try it out with simulated data
-After installing and attaching the intasymm package, you can quickly run some simulated examples with the following code:
+After installing and attaching the intasymm package, some simulated examples can be quickly run with the following code:

 - Linear models with continuous data: linearsim <- run_simulation_linear()
 - Cox models with survival data: coxsim <- run_simulation_survival()